GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Evoker.md

 **Apex Push**
 The evoker uses their reaction to spend at least 1 ki point in response to coming contact with a foe which would result in a brawl or trample.
 Before the brawl/trample occurs, that foe is knocked back a number of yards equal to the ki spent on this technique.

+**Apex Ray**
+The evoker concentrates for a number of actions up to their level.
+They cannot perform a movement or reaction during this time.
+The evoker will use their reaction during this time to spend 3 ki to loose a ray of energy which can extend out a number of yards equal to the evoker's level multiplied by the number of phases the evoker concentrated.
+This will inflict a ki attack with advanatage against the target with a bonus equal to the number of phases the evoker concentrated for the purpose of inflicting a critical hit.

 **Bold Blast**
 The user spends 2 ki as an action or reaction to hurl a ball of energy at a foe within a nimber of yards equal to their level multiplied by their remaining ki (minimum 1), inflicting a ki attack and an undamaging attack.
 If the undamaging attack succeeds, the foe is knocked by a number of feet equal to the user's remaining ki + [Body] bonus.